-Alameda County's median home value was \$640,000 as of May 2015, up 11% from a year ago and surpassing the peak of \$619,000 in August 2007.
+Alameda County's median home value was \$620,000 as of March 2015, up 16% from a year ago and just surpassing the peak of \$619,000 in August 2007.

 The assessed value of property determines how much property taxes the County receives.
 Until five years ago, the assessment roll had grown each year since the 1950s.
 After two years of declines followed by three years of modest growth, the Fiscal Year (FY) 2014-15 assessment roll posted an increase of 6.5%.
 In prior years the assessment roll had grown by 8% or even 10% or more, and provided much-needed revenues to support programs.
 The declines and diminished growth in the assessment roll during the Great Recession and the few years thereafter resulted in significantly reduced revenues and funding challenges for the County.
-About 90% of Alameda County's discretionary revenue is property tax based, although the County receives only about 15% of the property tax collected.
+About 90% of Alameda County's discretionary revenue comes from property taxes, although the County receives only about 15% of the property tax collected.